nnennaeze07/EC444-Team-Projects/quest-4/report.md

 -----

 ## Summary
 In this quest, we were able to use the skills from this cluster and from pasts clusters to create an electronic voting system.
 Notably, we used IR-TX/RX to communicate between fobs, UDP clients and servers, databases, and node.js.
 The system starts with one fob voting on a color (red, green, blue).
-Upon bushing a button, the fob ID and its vote is sent to a second fob through IR.
+Upon pushing a button, the fob ID and its vote is sent to a second fob through IR.
 Then, the second fob passes along this data to the poll leader, through UDP.
-The second fob acts as a udp client in this case, whereas the poll leader acts as a udp server.
-When the poll leader receives this data, it then becomes a udp client, and sends the data to another server, where it is placed into a tingo database, and displayed onto a webpage.
+The second fob acts as a UDP client in this case, whereas the poll leader acts as a UDP server.
+When the poll leader receives this data, it then becomes a udp client, and sends the data to a web server, where it is placed into a Tingo database, and displayed onto a webpage.
 The webpage shows a table of IDs, votes, and timestamps.
-Other features of the quest include electing a new fob as poll leader when the current pollleader fails, and displaying actual vote counts through querying database.
+Other features of the quest include electing a new fob as poll leader when the current pollleader fails, and displaying actual vote counts through querying the database.

-(Still editing -- took this from the site and planning to reword) Complete the IR-TX/RX Skill: build fobs and bring up TX/RX code to demonstrate it works: Adapt code to transmit vote (R, B, G) using IR
-Set up UDP message passing on your local wireless network: build a method to exchange vote payloads to one or more destinations (e.g., point-to-point or point-multipoint).
-Make sure it works from fob to leader and leader to node.js
-Complete the Database Skill: set up tingodb or equivalent on your server for the vote data and be able to receive and save data from the leader to the node.js and to the DB.
-Interconnect your node.js server to the DB and host the queries for the vote data on a web page.
-Integrate these steps into as single application that is loaded onto all of the fobs.
-Do this last, once the above works: Implement a failover method if the Poll Leader is shut down.
-A new Poll Leader must be selected within 45 sec.

 #### Investigative Question
 List 5 different ways that you can hack the system (including influencing the vote outcome or prevenging votes via denial of service)